SirLouen/wordpress-docs/trac-workflow-keywords.md

 The ticket has been reviewed, found to be desirable to solve, and the latest patch contains unit tests.
 Like _needs-unit-tests_, this keyword indicates the proposed changes constitute a high risk of causing other issues.

-**needs-codex**

-Documentation in the Codex needs updating or expanding.
-Remove the keyword from the ticket once the Codex is updated.

 **needs-docs**

 Inline documentation for the code is needed.
 These are either place holder tickets for individual files, or tickets with patches for new functions which need documenting before they are committed.